Child custody cases are complex. Of course, you can decide to go it alone. However, simple mistakes can cost you.

 In particular, not getting the paperwork right can see you lose a child custody case.
 In this case, you need a legal expert.

-Hiring a lawyer will benefit your case.
+Hiring a lawyer that specializes in family law in Denver CO, or wherever you may be located, will benefit your case.
 For instance, you will get professional legal representation.

 Here are the biggest signs that your child custody case requires a good lawyer.